Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted, offering a moderate level of difficulty.
-The informed clues are specific enough to guide the player, while the misinformed and fake clues add confusion and misdirection.
+**Reasoning:** The clues present a moderate challenge.
+Informed clues are helpful but not overly obvious, misinformed clues create some ambiguity, and fake clues offer clear misdirection.
+Requires some thought but is solvable.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ✅ PASS